 A one-to-many relationship connects one record in the parent table to many records in the child table.

-Set the relationship to connect orders to customers or doctors to patients.
-One customer can have many orders and one doctor can have many patients.
-This way, you don’t have to repeat all the customer contact information on each order nor all the doctor contact information on each patient.
+Set the relationship to connect orders to customers or locations to events.
+One customer can have many orders, and one location can have many events.
+This way, you don’t have to repeat all the customer contact information on each order, nor all the location information on each event.

 A one-to-one relationship connects one record in the parent table to one record in the child table.

 This isn’t a common relationship type but can be used if you need to split a table that contains many fields into two tables.

 Relate the primary key field in the parent table with that same field (called the foreign key) in the child table.

 This is the most common scenario.
 The parent table contains a primary key field, and the child table contains the same field name.
 For example, a Customers and Orders table might share a CustomerID.
 CustomerID is normally the primary key of Customers and a foreign key in Orders.

 Fields joined in the relationship must be of the same data type.

 You can’t relate a text field in the parent table to a number field in the child table or vice-versa.
 The fields must be either text fields or number fields in each table.

 Enforce referential integrity in the Edit Relationships dialog box to prevent “orphan” record entry in the child table.